 While I mention these as fast growing mulch crops, just about any plant you prune will be beneficial.
 Just let the waste drop in place rather than hauling it off.

 Permaculture and greening the desert

-Using permaculture methods Geoff Lawton and his team created a green oasis in the middle of a Jordan desert.
+Using permaculture methods, including the idea of a chop and drop mulch, Geoff Lawton and his team created a green oasis in the middle of a Jordan desert.
 The video below is just two minutes long, but it shows the possibilities of creating permaculture food forests even in severe drought conditions.
 [Be sure to read my post about gardening in drought conditions, too.]

 Before & After Scans after 5 years.